Lufia: The Legend Returns: Lufia: Ruins Chaser

 When Lufia: The Legend Returns was in development, it was originally going to be a PlayStation title called Lufia III: Ruins Chaser (also written without the "III" as simply Lufia: Ruins Chaser).
-The game was revealed to U.S. publications under this name, and it was assumed it would be released sometime in late 2000 or early 2001.
-However, the company working on it, Nihon-Flex went out of business during its production, and the project was scrapped.
+The game was revealed to U.S. publications under this name, and it was assumed it would be released sometime in late 2000 or early 2001, but the company working on it, Nihon-Flex went out of business during its production, and the project was scrapped.
 A short time later, the game was picked up by long-time Lufia series developer Neverland and after a process of significant downgrading of the graphics while at the same time completely rewriting the story and creating new characters, Lufia: The Legend Returns became the game it was released.

 Reception

-Lufia: The Legend Returns received mixed critical reception on release, with the game's unique party system being praised, though the complexity of the menus being criticized.
+Lufia: The Legend Returns received mixed critical reception on release, with the game's unique party system being praised, though the complexity of the menus was criticized.